Open Accessibility Menu

 • Frame your patch with self-adhesive fiberglass drywall tape.
 Ensure its seams are in the center of the tape.

-• Use a 6” drywall taping knife to spread drywall joint compound across your patch tape to create a smooth, flat surface.
+• Use a 6” drywall taping knife to spread the drywall joint compound across your patch tape to create a smooth, flat surface.

 • Let everything dry overnight.